jjpsos/ramp/framework/docs/FRAMEWORK.md

 Do not confuse dependency injection, which is a design pattern, with a “dependency injection container”, which is a tool, something diametrically different.

+## (8.2) From Functions to Classes

+How are classes related to dependency Injection?
+Classes are more complex than function, still rule #1 applies here as well.
+There are just more ways to pass arguments when using classes.